matiasriihiaho/monte-carlo-portfolio-analysis/README.md

 ### Risk-Adjusted Performance

 **Sharpe & Sortino Ratios**
-- Equity-heavy portfolios (100/0, 20/80) exhibit the highest risk-adjusted returns, achieving the best Sharpe and Sortino ratios.
+ - Aggressive Growth (20/80) strategy exhibits the highest risk-adjusted return, achieving the best Sharpe ratio (0.483) and a strong Sortino ratio (0.439).
-- Conservative strategies (80/20, 100/0 bonds) display lower risk-adjusted returns, reflecting their limited upside potential.
-- Balanced allocations (50/50, 60/40) offer a solid middle ground, balancing return potential and downside risk.
+ - Balanced and growth-oriented strategies (40/60, 50/50, 60/40) provide a solid middle ground, offering competitive Sharpe and Sortino ratios while balancing return potential and downside risk.
+ - The Equity-heavy (0/100) portfolio no longer holds the top position, as its Sharpe and Sortino ratios are slightly lower than some more diversified approaches.
+ - Conservative and bond-heavy strategies (80/20, 100/0) exhibit significantly lower risk-adjusted returns, reflecting their limited upside potential despite lower volatility.

 | Strategy                  |   Sharpe Ratio (50th Percentile) |   Sortino Ratio (50th Percentile) |
 |:--------------------------|---------------------------------:|----------------------------------:|